-- Have a clear roadmap with measurable objectives to help you monitor progress.
+- Have a clear project roadmap with measurable objectives to help you monitor progress.

-- Take a data-driven approach that makes use of a variety of data sources to identify critical points of engagement to track progress.
+- Take a data-driven approach that makes use of a variety of data sources to identify and track critical employee engagement metrics.
 This can include things such as eNPS scores, survey results and qualitative feedback.